Hephaisto-dev/airline-information-system/analysis/Use Cases.md

 >  Sales officer is logged in

 #### Scenario

 >1.
-Actor opens the application.
->2.
-The system displays the homepage of the application.
->3.
 The actor navigates to the flights.
->4. the system displays all upcoming flights.
+>2. the system displays all registered flights.
->5. the actor selects a flight.
+>3. the actor selects a flight.
->6. the system shows the selected flight.
+>4. the system shows the selected flight.
->7. the actor activates the sales process
+>5. the actor activates the sales process
->8. the system indicates it was successfully activated.
+>6. the system indicates it was successfully activated.

 #### Result